gost-dom/browser/README.md

 - Dependencies can be replaced while testing.

-Yet Gost-DOM still uses HTTP request and responses for verification, testing the entire stack, as well as middlewares.
+Yet Gost-DOM still uses HTTP request and responses for verification, testing the entire stack, including how middlewares.

+I wrote a [longer document](./docs/why-gost.md) further describing the use case for such a tool.

 > [!NOTE]
 >